 In the summer of 1995 I took leave of Alta Bates to act in productions of Richard III and Much Ado About Nothing at the Marin Shakespeare Festival.
 Through connections in the cast, I met Chris Jones who had started a business focused on helping big companies take advantage of this new thing, the Internet.
 Chris needed a storyteller, someone who would help design the tools that he was building to help his clients leverage this new platform.
 I jumped at the opportunity and began a 10-year stint as a part of Medicineman Product Design.
 We served clients who needed a small, strategic product design swat team to quickly ramp up their presence and offerings on the web — companies like HP, Adobe, Sun, SAP, and Intel.
-It was during my time at Medicineman that I drafted the script for Marc Andreesen aligned with the product demo I designed to tell the Netscape story at his worldwide announcement of Netscape Communicator.
+It was during my time at Medicineman that I wrote the script for Marc Andreesen to use in his presentation announcing the release of Netscape Communicator.
 We lived in Palo Alto at that time and I served on the board of the Palo Alto Children's Theatre, and as chair of the board of Blossom Birth Services, a non-profit started by my wife.
-Blossom continues to thrive as a education and resource center serving families through full experience of childbearing.
+(Blossom continues to thrive as an education and resource center serving families through full experience of childbearing.)

-In 2002, reeling from the shock following the devastation of September 2001, we decided it was time for a new adventure in our family life.
-The boys had grown up in the Bay Area and had a world view that was exceptionally rich in many ways, but also limited.
+In 2002, reeling from the shock following the devastation of September 2001, my wife Anna and I decided it was time for a new direction in our family life.
+Our two sons had grown up in the Bay Area and had a world view that was exceptionally rich in many ways, but also limited.
 We decided to relocate to the Midwest where we could simplify our lives and reexamine our values, landing in Moline, Illinois.
-I had continued to work with Medicineman, and separately taken on several additional clients in the arts.
+I continued to work with Medicineman, and separately took on several additional clients in the arts.
 I designed and built an online ticketing system for performing arts organizations that I sold to the Lincoln Center Chamber Music Society, to Stanford University for their LivelyArts program, and to the Music@Menlo chamber music festival.
 While in Illinois I met Sean Moeller and collaborated with him on a project called Daytrotter.
 Sean is an exceptional storyteller and together we crafted a website where he could tell the stories of the indie musicians who cris-crossed the country in search of a stage from which to sing their own stories.
 Daytrotter's original studio was in an old radio station that sat on Highway 61 (the same Highway 61 that Bob Dylan sang about) in downtown Rock Island Illinois.
 In 2008 we were named an Official Honoree at the 12th Annual Webby Awards.
 Esquire Magazine gave is a Mini-Esky.
-Eventually we sold Daytrotter to Wolfgang's Vault, the guys in San Francisco who own all the Bill Graham memorabilia.
+We sold Daytrotter to Wolfgang's Vault, the guys in San Francisco who own all the Bill Graham memorabilia.

 Over dinner one night a friend shared a story about Teach For America.
 I was intrigued.
 Would it be possible, I wondered, for a mid-career storyteller to join the corps and get back to Oakland where I had attended public school and serve a community I loved?
 “Yes,” a TFA recruiter assured me, “we would love to have you apply.”
 Several months later, after a rigorous interview process, I received an offer to teach in a special education classroom in Oakland as a member of the 2010 Bay Area corps.
 My two years in the corps were life changing.
 And my corps experience confirmed my belief in the power of storytelling.
 I focused my work in the classroom on helping children learn to tell their own stories and speak truth to power.
 We learned about and wrote poetry.
 We crafted presentations where students shared hopes and dreams.
 We experimented with making music, and used computers to design the dream homes that these children saw as the places where they would one day find comfort and safety.
 The guiding principle in our classroom was the goal of making each student a strong storyteller able to self-advocate for her/his educational needs.